Beliavsky/Fortran-Tools/README.md

 [flang-wasm](https://github.com/r-wasm/flang-wasm): contains tools to build a patched version of LLVM's flang-new compiler that can be used to compile Fortran sources for WebAssembly.
 A pre-built Fortran runtime library is also built for WebAssembly using Emscripten.

+[fortran-dev-image](https://github.com/kmturbulenz/fortran-dev-image): image contains recent versions of compilers, MPI and HDF5 libraries along with basic build tools (CMake, Ninja), by Håkon Strandenes.
+These images can then be used to compile Fortran applications that depend on MPI and HDF5.

 [fortran-ios](https://github.com/ColdGrub1384/fortran-ios): script that acts like a Fortran compiler that uses Flang to build sources for iOS arm64, by Emma Cold

 [Fortran kernel for Jupyter with Coarray support](https://github.com/sourceryinstitute/jupyter-CAF-kernel): from sourceryinstitute